 Radon in Portland’s drinking water does not pose a significant health concern.
-The risk associated with radon comes from long-term exposure to breathing air with high levels of radon, such as from indoor air where radon released from soils can accumulate.
+The risk associated with radon comes from exposure to breathing air with high levels of radon, such as from indoor air where radon released from soils can accumulate.

 Radon has been detected at varying levels in Portland’s groundwater wells from the Columbia South Shore Well Field, Portland’s secondary source of drinking water.
-The Water Bureau turns to groundwater during annual maintenance, when heavy winter storms prevent use of the Bull Run source and during particularly hot, dry summers to supplement the Bull Run water supply.
+The Water Bureau turns to groundwater during annual maintenance, when heavy winter storms prevent use of the Bull Run source and during particularly hot, dry summers and during emergencies to supplement the Bull Run water supply.

 Overall exposure to radon in Portland’s drinking water is very low.
 Radon is rarely detected from the Bull Run source and only then, at extremely low levels.
-Radon from groundwater ranges from 131-390 pCi/L. In August 2015, radon was detected at the groundwater pump station at 340 pCi/L. Although no standard has been adopted, the Environmental Protection Agency has proposed regulating radon in drinking water at 4,000 pCi/L (picocuries per liter).
+Radon from the Groundwater Pump Station outlet ranges from 131-370 pCi/L (picocuries per liter).
+In February 2017, radon was detected at the Groundwater Pump Station outlet at 330 pCi/L. Although no standard has been adopted, the Environmental Protection Agency has proposed regulating radon in drinking water at 4,000 pCi/L if a multi-media mitigation program is in place.
 This level is approximately 10-30 times higher than what the Water Bureau has detected at the Groundwater Pump Station outlet.